What is the course about?

 What will we cover?

 During the first part of this course emphasis will be on practical sessions providing an introduction, or revision of Coiling, Twining, Stake & Strand and Plaiting.
+Please note that willow and rush will not be used on this course, but there are courses which explore these materials as part of the 18/19 Basketry programme.

-This will be supported by additional information putting the techniques into a wider context in relation to use by traditional and contemporary makers in the UK and the wider world.
+All techniques will be supported by additional information putting the techniques into a wider context in relation to use by traditional and contemporary makers in the UK and the wider world.

 The second part of the course will allow students to complete work started and explore one or two the techniques in a little more detail.